Angie Stone: 1986–1996: Vertical Hold and DeVox

 Following her departure from Sugar Hill Records, Stone made attempts to start a solo career.
 She began writing solo material and booked studio time at her own expense.
 Through the studio's engineer Gordon Mack III, Stone was introduced to musicians David Bright and Willie Bruno Jr., who were impressed by her songwriting abilities and asked her to write on their songs.
 While she initially saw the collaboration as just an opportunity to work in the studio for free and have access to a team of musicians, it eventually led to the formation of the R&B/hip hop quartet It's Us.
 Renamed Vertical Hold, they released their first single "Summertime" in 1988 on Criminal Records.
 The group secured a recording deal with A&M Records.
+She also secured a songwriting and publishing deal with MCA Records.
+She also mentored the label's newly-signed talents including Mary J. Blige.
 In 1990, Stone performed as the saxophonist for Lenny Kravitz's Let Love Rule Tour.

 In June 1993, the group released their debut album A Matter of Time.
-The album peaked at number thirty-three on the US Top R&B Albums chart, selling over 62,000 copies in the first week of its release.
+The album peaked at number thirty-three on the US Top R&B Albums chart, selling more than 62,000 copies in the first week of its release.
 The album's lead single "Seems You're Much Too Busy" peaked at number seventeen on the US Hot R&B Singles chart.
 Their follow-up single "A.S.A.P." peaked at number eighty-three on the US Hot R&B Singles chart.
-Through their parent label Universal Records, Stone was offered a songwriting deal with Midnight Songs LLC.
+Through their parent label Universal Music Group, Stone was offered a songwriting deal with Midnight Songs LLC.
 She was eventually brought in to help newly signed singer D'Angelo complete his first album Brown Sugar.

 In early 1995, Stone vocally arranged the single "Freedom (Theme from Panther)", which became the theme song for drama film Panther.
 In May 1995, Vertical Hold released their second and final album Head First.
 Due to a lack of promotional support from their record label, Vertical Hold parted way at the end of 1995.
 Also in the same year, Stone toured as a background vocalist for D'Angelo's Brown Sugar Tour.
 One of their concerts was recorded at Jazz Café in London, England, on September 14, 1995, and released as D'Angelo's live album Live at the Jazz Cafe (1998).
 In 1996, Stone became a featured vocalist for Gerry DeVeaux and Charlie Mole who had formed a group called DeVox.
 The group released an album titled Devox featuring Angie B. Stone, exclusively in Japan.
 The project caught the attention of Arista Records A&R manager Peter Edge, which lead to Stone being offered a solo recording contract with Arista Records.